YFaris/UnionCut/README.md

 >> ```
 You should stop training at 10,000 iterations to avoid underfitting since we apply a big weight decay in the first round warm-up training.

-Then you shall use the trained model to update pseudo-annotations of each image in the dataset:
+Then, you shall use the trained model to update pseudo-annotations of each image in the dataset:
 > 4. update annotations
 >> ```
 >> python train_net.py --num-gpus 8 \